OSTIKEN™ Disarticulated Dog Limb Skeleton Model

 The size of the canine substructures makes them particularly useful for field study.

-Most educators order both left and right structures, since comparing the two delivers a powerful lesson in symmetry and bio-engineering.
+Most educators order both left and right structures, since comparing the two delivers a powerful lesson in symmetry.
 However, either side can be ordered separately.

 Ostiken™ Disarticulated Dog Pectoral Skeleton Learning System